 As your kids are participating in various sports throughout the year, it is an important key point to keep them safe.
-In the U.S., about 30 million children and teens participate in a sports organization of some kind, and it is reported that there are more than 3.5 million injuries per year.
+In the U.S., about 30 million children and teens participate in a sports organization of some kind, and it is reported that there are over 3.5 million injuries per year.

 Though some sports are more dangerous than others, all sports have the potential in resulting in injury.
 Children between the ages of 5 and 14 account for nearly 40% of all sports-related injuries.

 Although 62% of organized sports-related injuries occur during practice, one-third of parents do not have their children take the same safety precautions at practice that they would during a game.
 According to the CDC, more than half of all sports injuries in children are preventable.

 We spoke with Leading Sports Medicine Expert and Orthopedic Surgeon, Dr. Derek Ochai an orthopedic surgeon in Arlington, Va., who has been in practice for about 20 years, about what parents should do in case an injury occurs, how to recognize those symptoms and how they can prevent injuries.
 Check out what he had to say:

 How can you differentiate between a major and minor injury?

 - Minor injuries: Able to move the affected limb with minimal pain.
 Able to walk without a limp (in lower extremity injury).
 The pain dissipates in a few days.
 Pain completely relieved by over the counter pain medications.

 - Major injuries: Pain with weight bearing.
 Pain moving the affected limb.
 Severe swelling.
 Pain awakening the person at night.

 How should you respond to a critical injury situation?